Design Reporting Services paginated reports with Report Designer (SSRS)

 Report parts are deprecated for all releases of SQL Server Reporting Services starting with SQL Server Reporting Services 2019 and all releases of Power BI Report Server starting with Power BI Report Server September 2022.

-In Report Designer, after you create tables, charts, and other paginated report items in a project, you can publish them as report parts to a report server or SharePoint site integrated with a report server so that you and others can reuse them in other reports.
+In Report Designer, you can create tables, charts, and other paginated report items in a project.
+After you create them, you can publish them as report parts to a report server or SharePoint site integrated with a report server.
+This action allows you and others to reuse them in other reports.
 For more information, see Report Parts in Report Designer (SSRS).

 Report parts can be deployed independently from other items in a project by using TargetReportPartFolder and other properties.
 For more information, see Set Deployment Properties (Reporting Services).